aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ### Step 6: Tying it together

-Now we can build our application and use the CLI to create our Key Store and create a branch key.
+Now you can build your application and use the CLI to create your Key Store and create a branch key.
 Input the following into the terminal:

 <!-- !test program